 3.2.1.
 To support the delivery of each objective, corresponding actions have been identified.

 These are set out below and will be used to inform service area action planning.

-- Maintain excellent working relationships and regular liaison with WNC's Customer Contact Centre - Develop a service level agreement with the Contact Centre - Comprehensive service-related information available on the NPH website - Contact details of Rent Income Officers on the NPH website - An NPH account enabling residents to manage their rent account online - Access to interpretation services, documents in other languages provided where required and support through a body of employees who have multilingual skills - Delivering NPHs Customer Charter and Service Standards - Use residents' priorities in developing the service
+- Maintain excellent working relationships and regular liaison with WNC's Customer Contact Centre - A service level agreement developed with the Contact Centre - Comprehensive service-related information available on the NPH website - Contact details of Rent Income Officers on the NPH website - An NPH account enabling residents to manage their rent account online - Access to interpretation services, documents in other languages provided where required and support through a body of employees who have multilingual skills - Delivering NPHs Customer Charter and Service Standards - Use residents' priorities in developing the service

-- Pre tenancy support to ensure housing applicants are 'tenancy ready', including assessment of financial wellbeing. - Use of introductory tenancies, providing a probationary period for new tenants - A new tenant sign-up process emphasising responsibility for rent payment and providing advice about benefit entitlement. - A requirement to pay the first weeks rent at sign up - Promoting a rent first culture - Check in with new tenants at 2 and 13 weeks from commencement of tenancy - A choice of rent payment methods and promotion of the direct debit payment option - Providing account information regularly through a quarterly rent statement - Contact with residents during the four-week notice period aimed at minimising debt upon tenancy termination - Ongoing commitment to being a part of the Rental Exchange
+- Use of introductory tenancies, providing a probationary period for new tenants - Undertaking a risk assessment of people being able to manage a tenancy at the time an offer is made - A new tenant sign-up process emphasising responsibility for rent payment and providing advice about benefit entitlement. - A requirement to pay the first weeks rent at sign up - Promoting a rent first culture - Check in with new tenants at 2 and 13 weeks from commencement of tenancy - A choice of rent payment methods and promotion of the direct debit payment option as the preferred payment method - Providing account information regularly through a quarterly rent statement - Contact with residents during the four-week notice period aimed at minimising debt upon tenancy termination - Ongoing commitment to being a part of the Rental Exchange